I don’t need to remind you just how awesome WordPress is. You know this already.

 - Easy to install and use.

 - Comes complete with over 120 pre-designed landing pages, including some homepage design templates.
+Plus many more being added to the Thrive Template Cloud.

 - Awesome customer support from the Thrive team for members, plus a resource packed knowledge base and active forum.